wifinigel/wiperf/mkdocs/docs/probe_platform.md

 # Probe Platform

-Wiperf has been primarily designed to work on the NEO2 version of the WLAN Pi platform, together with the Raspberry Pi.
+Wiperf has been primarily designed to work on the NEO2 version of the WLAN Pi platform and the Raspberry Pi.

 ## WLAN Pi